AP-CSA-JAVA/CSA_JAVA-Course/Chapter_1/Unit2.md

   Child(String n, Integer a){
     this.name=n;
-    this.age=a;
-  }
+    this.age=a; //'this' is an instance of the variable }
-//Over-riding the toString() function as a class function public String toString(){
+//Over-riding the toString function as a class function public String toString(){
     return "The name of the child is " + this.name + ".
 The age of the child is " + this.age + ".";
   }